musana-engineering/musana.engineering.github.io/_posts/2017-04-06-modern-platform-engineering.markdown

 ---
 layout: post
-title: Modern Platform Engineering.
-Building an Internal Developer Platform (IDP) powered by Terraform, Argo Events, Argo Workflows and FastAPI - Part 1
+title: Design and Implement an Internal Developer Platform (IDP) powered by Terraform, Argo Events, Argo Workflows and FastAPI - Part 1
 date: 2024-05-25 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: i-rest.jpg # Add image post (optional)